hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 This recommendation also applies to ``$VSC_DATA``: you should avoid using it in your job scripts as much as possible, and ensure that your workflow only relies on the Hortense scratch filesystem.
-If you require any data as input for your jobs, it should be copied to the Hortense scratch filesystem first (for example via :ref:`globus`).
+If you require any data as input for your jobs, it should be copied to the Hortense scratch filesystem first.

 .. _hortense_project_scratch_dirs: